SMerrony/dg_loada/README.md

  * Link files will be created as symbolic links
  * ACLs (file permissions) are ignored
  * `loada` will not traverse above the current directory (this was legal in AOS/VS dumps)
+ * Will not build on Windows due to lack of symlinks